Year 11 students have 25 lessons a week and will be on the red or blue pathway for their GCSEs.

 Drama

-Component 3: Responding to a brief
+Spring term – component 3: responding to a brief

 Food and cookery